Where to go on holiday in August

 If you just want to be pampered at a spa, or you feel like trying a new activity, check out The Healthy Holiday Company’s recommendations for August, which include the wild west coast of Portugal, sailing in Croatia and Plettenberg in South Africa.

 Family holiday ideas in August

 If you’re on a budget, here are some great ideas for family holidays in August.
-You could head to the mountains for an Alpine adventure, try some upmarket camping at a siblu village in France or stay at one of Haven’s 35 family holiday parks on the British coast.
-We’ve also found some great family holidays in Turkey.
+You could try some upmarket camping at a siblu village in France.

 For more inspiration, see our selection of the best family holidays in August.

-Norway is a country of spectacular natural wonders, whether you want to explore fjords, lakes and mountains on an independent tour or take a cruise through the Lofoten Islands in search of whales and traditional fishing villages.
-You can enjoy a coastal voyage on a ship used by locals, take a train across the Roof of Norway or witness the Land of the Midnight Sun.
+Norway is a country of spectacular natural wonders, whether you want to explore fjords, lakes and mountains on an independent tour or join a cruise through the Lofoten Islands in search of whales and traditional fishing villages.
+You can take a train across the Roof of Norway.

 Try our holiday quiz

 If you’re still stuck for ideas, why not try our fun holiday quiz.
 Answer 10 easy questions like the one below to find out what kind of holidaymaker you are, and get personalised travel recommendations.
 Try the quiz now.